Morozov Blog

 1. Establishing Clear Contracts

-The first step is defining the contracts for each component involved—essentially, the "rules of engagement."
+The first step is defining the contracts for each component involved-essentially, the "rules of engagement."
 For example, if a new feature requires changes to both the front-end and back-end, the teams will define the API endpoints and data structures upfront.
 The front-end team can then work with mocked data while the back-end folks do their magic.
+This is a classic contract-first development approach.

 However, this strategy works beyond just backend APIs!
 It can be used anywhere there's an interface or even a set of public methods - for example, between Model, View, and ViewModel layers in an app that's using MVVM architecture, or interfaces/abstractions used in any code following SOLID principles internal to a backend service, or even mapping layers between data streams transformations.